 Above: Nothing better in the snow than an early Bronco.
 Nice quiet mobile HF radio conditions up here except for the occasional falling snow static.
 Always carry chains.

-Above: My homebrew Mobile Antenna Matching unit.
+Above: My homebrew Mobile Antenna Matching unit permanently mounted in the Bronco communications system.
 Basically a CLC “Tee” configuration with switch-selectable Inductance values.
 It can also be configured as an “L” network if necessary depending upon the antennas’ impedance.
 It includes knife switches (high voltages) that can select any of the three HF radios or HF antennas including an external connector for dipoles or other wire antennas while stationary.
 Many parts from a BC-223 transmitter tuning unit – salvaged in the 1960’s……

 Above: An MP-57 HF whip antenna base used on WWII armored and communications vehicles.
 The antenna patch panel can select this externally-mounted SO-239 coax connector for use while stationary.
 The connector is shown here with a mechanical guard protector on top and a screw-on dust cover.
 The MP-57 whip mounting plate also includes a wing-nut ground connection for radial wires, ground stake etc.